 The Company was party to a placement fee arrangement with TCG Securities, L.L.C. ("TCG"), a licensed broker-dealer and an affiliate of the Investment Adviser, which may require stockholders to pay a placement fee to TCG for TCG's services, which terminated at the time our registration statement for our initial public offering went effective.

-For the year ended December 31, 2017, TCG earned placement fees of \$19 thousand from the Company's stockholders in connection with the issuance or sale of the Company's common stock.
+For the nine month period ended September 30, 2017, TCG earned placement fees of \$19 thousand from the Company's stockholders in connection with the issuance or sale of the Company's common stock.

 CONTROL PERSONS AND PRINCIPAL STOCKHOLDERS